 - supply a toll-free telephone number for customer complaints and inquiries

 - and more

 Applicants must maintain an Errors and Omissions policy in the amount of at least $250,000 per occurrence or claim.
 They must also post a blanket fidelity bond or obtain an employee dishonesty insurance policy in the amount of at least $100,000 per occurrence or claim.

-More licensing information can be accessed from the Important Links section of this page.
+More licensing information can be accessed from the Additional Resources section of this page.
 Begin the licensing process by purchasing the surety bond you need.
 Our experts make the bonding process fast and easy.